-Pemphigus is an autoimmune disorder.
-The immune system produces antibodies against specific proteins in the skin and mucus membranes.
+The immune system produces antibodies against specific proteins in the skin and mucous membranes.
 These antibodies break the bonds between skin cells.
 This leads to the formation of a blister.
 The exact cause is unknown.

 Pemphigus is uncommon.
 It most often occurs in middle-aged or older people.

-About 50% of people with this condition first develop painful blisters and sores in the mouth, followed by skin blisters.
+About 50% of people with this condition first develop painful blisters and sores in the mouth.
+This is followed by skin blisters.
 Skin sores may come and go.

 The skin sores may be described as: